fleio/whmcs2fleio/README.md

 After installing this app, do not forget to run **django migrate** to setup the new whmcsync database in Fleio.
 This database is used to allow authentication for users with their old password.

+To import tickets, ticket replies & ticket notes attachments, add the attachments' dir from whmcs at the same location as this readme (after adding repo files to fleio installation).

 To see import options, activate Fleio environment and run `django whmcsync -h`.